15 Expats Talk about Health Insurance and Healthcare in Chile

 We asked people if they have access to good medical care in Chile.
 They wrote:

 "Chile has a public healthcare system that is funded by the government and provides free healthcare to all citizens.
 The public healthcare system is supplemented by a private healthcare system that is available to those who can afford it.
 Healthcare services in Chile are generally of a high quality, with a wide range of medical specialists and modern medical facilities.
-The country also has a strong emphasis on preventive healthcare, with a focus on promoting healthy lifestyles and providing access to vaccinations and other preventive measures," explained one expat living in Chile.
+The country also has a strong emphasis on preventive healthcare, with a focus on promoting healthy lifestyles and providing access to vaccinations and other preventive measures," explained one expat.

 About the Author